Trusted to care in South Shields, Tyne & Wear

 Care UK care homes offer a dining experience that enables residents to maintain their independence and dine with dignity.
 Our teams support residents to make mealtime choices in a way that best suits them.
 We show residents plated meals to support them to make choices, and if one-to-one support is needed, a colleague will sit with an individual to help them to eat at a comfortable pace.

-Source: Care UK Relative Satisfaction Survey - August 21/March 22.
-Based on a sample of 23.
+Source: Care UK Relative Satisfaction Survey - September 23.
+Based on a sample of 27.

 We’ve brought together many of the questions that families often ask us and our friendly team can answer anything else you might need to know.